 Background Images

-On the pages of the collection platform, we use background images of objects from collections within the Berlin University Alliance.
-Below you will find information on these images, along with links to the respective collection entries.
+On the pages of the collection platform, we use background images of objects from the collections within the Berlin University Alliance.
+Below you will find information on these images along with links to the respective collection entries.

 image Foto: Christlich-archäologische Sammlung der Humboldt-Universität zu Berlin

-The Christian Archaeology Collection is a small teaching collection of the Faculty of Theology at Humboldt-Universität zu Berlin.
+The Christian Archaeology Collection is a small teaching collection at the Faculty of Theology at HU Berlin.

 image Zoologische Sammlung der Humboldt-Universität zu Berlin, Foto: Heike Zappe

-Wall or educational charts from the Zoological Collection at the Institute of Zoology at Humboldt-Universität zu Berlin.
-The collection also contains models, liquid and dry preparations, microscopic slides, as well as wall and teaching charts.
-In addition to the teaching collection of approximately 30,000 objects, which is still used extensively today, the holdings also include the research collections of Richard Hesse (histological sections) and Franz Eilhard Schulze (sponge preparations).
+Wall and education charts from the Zoological Teaching Collection at HU Berlin’s Institute of Zoology.
+The collection also contains models, wet and dry specimens, microscopic slides, and wall and teaching charts.
+In addition to the teaching collection of approximately 30,000 objects, which is still being used extensively today, the holdings also include the research collections of Richard Hesse (histological sections) and Franz Eilhard Schulze (sponge specimens).

 image Zoologische Sammlung der Humboldt-Universität zu Berlin, Foto: Heike Zappe